-Pentas are semi-tropical shrubs grown as annuals that seem to be tailor-made for butterflies.
+Pentas plants are semi-tropical shrubs grown as annuals that seem to be tailor-made for butterflies.
 The nectar-rich flowers grow in clusters over a long blooming season in the vibrant red, pink, and purple shades that act as a butterfly beacon.
+Clusters of many shallow blooms provide an easy access for the butterfly proboscis, allowing the insects to dip into many flowers in a short period.
 Bees like them too, so consider adding this plant to a landscape space you want buzzing with activity.

 Get to Know the Egyptian Star Cluster

-The average height of pentas is 24-36 inches, but plants that perennialize in frost free zones may reach four feet tall or greater.
-The dark green foliage of penta plants is slightly fuzzy, and the five-petaled blossoms grow in 3-inch clusters similar to other butterfly favorites like sedum, lantana, and Queen Anne’s lace.
+Pentas are a tropical import, and grow wild in East Africa.
+Plants are just the right size for the middle of the summer border: The average height of pentas is 24-36 inches, but plants that perennialize in frost free zones may reach four feet tall or greater.
+The dark green foliage of pentas plants is slightly fuzzy, and the five-petaled blossoms grow in 3-inch clusters similar to other butterfly favorites like sedum, lantana, and Queen Anne’s lace.
 Blossom colors include pink, purple, white, and red.

 How to Plant Pentas

 Penta plants that receive at least three hours of direct sun will have the best blooms.
 Plants that don’t receive enough sunlight will stretch and become leggy.
 Plants prefer full sun, although some afternoon shade is tolerated.

 Pentas appreciate a mildly acidic soil pH, in the range of 6.0.